 Sherritt Hydrometallurgy Award

-The Sherritt Hydrometallurgy Award was established in 1976 by Sherritt Gordon Mines Limited (now Sherritt International Corporation), to recognize significant contribution in the field of hydrometallurgy through research, plant design and operations and education or CIM affairs.
+The Sherritt Hydrometallurgy Award was established in 1976 by Sherritt Gordon Mines Limited (now Sherritt International Corporation), to recognize MetSoc members who have made a significant contribution in the field of hydrometallurgy through research, plant design and operations and education or CIM affairs.
 The award consists of dual, engraved medals and a cash prize.
 The award is presented by a representative of Sherritt International Corporation at the Annual Hydrometallurgy Section Meeting.

 Mike Dry’s career began in the petrochemical field with Sasol in South Africa.
 He then moved to Mintek in South Africa and spent 19 years in R&D in the field of hydrometallurgy, the last five as the manager of Mintek’s Hydrometallurgy Division.

 In 1999, he moved to Lakefield Research (now SGS Minerals) in Canada, where he participated in R&D in hydrometallurgy, among other things managing the first Ravensthorpe HPAL pilot plant in collaboration with the Ravensthorpe people, managing a plant recycling gallium and supporting other projects via process modeling.

 In 2003 he switched to independent consulting, specializing in process modeling.
 In 2008 he founded Arithmetek Inc., offering process and cost modeling services to the industry at large.
 He has served on the committee of the Hydrometallurgy Section of MetSoc since the early 2000s.

 1984 – J.E.
 Dutrizac

 1985 – D.R.
 Weir

 1986 – R. Berezowsky